 Almost all the trivia from the past 111 contests is online in the Trivia archive at wso.williams.edu/orgs/trivia.
 If you want to see what questions and boni are like, go there.

-Some old folks still use email.
 The Trivia mailing list is where you can hear scathing reviews of the contest afterward, and also post your own postmortem (highly recommend, the trivia community is great).
-To join, go to wso.williams.edu/mailman/listinfo/trivia.
+To join, go to wso.williams.edu/mailman/listinfo/trivia_wso.williams.edu.

 So start forming your team and planning your snacks as soon as possible.
 Send any questions you have to me at mconger [ at ] umich [ dot ] edu.
-We look forward to chatting with you in chat rooms and laughing with/at you in action boni on Friday, May 10th!
+We look forward to seeing you on Zoom and laughing with/at you in action boni on Friday, May 14th!

 *Click here to see the origins of the names of all past winning Trivia teams.
 The reason the best Trivia team names are answers to trivia questions is that the answer to the first question in the contest is, by tradition, the name of the host team.
 So you've got that going for you.